Matthew Williams

 Overview

-Matthew Williams is a counsel in the Doha office with nearly a decades’ worth of experience in Qatar.
-Combining extensive international experience in construction, project finance and arbitration with an in-depth knowledge of the Qatari legal market, Matthew is proficient at handling complex matters and providing clients with solutions.
+Matthew Williams is a counsel in the Doha office with more than a decade of experience in Qatar.
+Combining extensive international experience in construction, project finance, and arbitration with an in-depth knowledge of the Qatari legal market, Matthew is proficient at handling complex matters and providing clients with solutions.

 Career & Education